itz-AmdadulHaque/Chat-App-frontend-/README.md

 ### Future updates

+- notification remain after refresh page
+- emty search show all user, it will be fix in future
-- forgot password and password change functionality
+- forgot password and password change
-- update user profile -name or image
+- update user profile name or image
 - all message fetch at once which make some delay. only show first page message and when scroll fetch older message
-- emty search show all user, it will be fix in future

 ## Env variable